 You can find any and all documentaries on Prime Video!
 Be sure to choose a documentary that calms you instead of stimulates.
 Once I watched one about a world war and I was so hyped and angry I could NOT go to sleep.
 Learn from my mistake and opt for one with a more tranquilizing quality.

 Ken Burns always creates such terrific docs.
-But, he can incite your emotions and awake your intellect too.
-Think C-A-L-M which picking one to watch before beddy-bye.
+But, he can incite your emotions and awaken your intellect too.
+Think C-A-L-M as you pick one to watch before beddy-bye.

 3. Petticoat Junction

 This show is an ultimate snooze-fest.
 It’s about a country lady running a hotel with three beautiful daughters and her dumb brother.
 Listen, if you can make it beyond two episodes, it’s time for a sleep intervention or some outside help.

 Prime is bomb!
 You’ll also find some terrific low-resolution classic cartoons like Charlie Brown, Woody Woodpecker, and all the other low-tech cartoons people my age grew up with!

 Of course, the top of my list is Dick Van Dyke!
 As a huge fan, this show reminds me of when I used to come home from school, grab a snack, and watch an episode before starting my homework.
 Love Dick Van Dyke!